Lasang3012/simpleBank/readme.md

 # Section 2: Building RESTful HTTP JSON API

-# 17. How to securely store passwords?
-Hash password in Go with Bcrypt!
+# 18. How to write stronger unit tests with a custom gomock matcher